 » Download flyer

 10 -11.15: The General Election – Analyse this (venue: main space)

 This activity based session will look at the ins and outs of the general election results.
 This will be an early opportunity to talk through what the results mean for anti-capitalists and the establishment.

-Closing speech by Owen Jones (author) on What the results mean for the establishment, and Barnaby Raine (NUS executive) on Was Labour to left wing?
+Closing speeches by Owen Jones (author) on What the results mean for the establishment, and Barnaby Raine (NUS executive) on Was Labour to left wing?

 Registration will occur during this session – we are waiting confirmation on a special guest to close it!

 11.30 – 1.30: Impact of Austerity – why do we feel insecure? (venue: main space)

 Panel: James Meadway (economist at New Economics Foundation and Counterfire) on government responses to Austerity; Katya Nasim (Brick Lane Debates) on contesting the housing crisis; Ray Morrell (unite rep) on insecurity and resistance at work